maikszusevics/IT-Security-Support-Bootcamp/Hardware/Abstraction.md

 - `1` (on / true)
 - `0` (off / false)

-In hardware, these states are represented by electrical signals—like 5V for `1` and 0V for `0`.
+In hardware, these states are represented by electrical signals, like 5V for `1` and 0V for `0`.

 Eight bits make a **byte**, which can store values like characters or numbers.